thestennettreport/TheStennettReport.github.io/index.md

 * **Unmasking the Trump Connection:**  An investigation into the deep connections between Project 2025's authors and the Trump administration, campaign, and family, exposing the project's true political agenda.
 * **The People's Guide: A Counter-Narrative:** An analysis of "[The People's Guide to Project 2025](https://democracyforward.org/the-peoples-guide-to-project-2025/)," a report by [Democracy Forward](https://democracyforward.org) that highlights the potential harms of Project 2025's proposals from a progressive perspective.
 * **The First 100 Days: A Chilling Preview:** A hypothetical timeline of the first 100 days of a second Trump term, drawing from both Project 2025 and Agenda 47, illustrating the immediate and concrete impacts of their shared agenda.
+* **Reproductive Rights Under Attack:** A deep dive into Project 2025 and Agenda 47's alarming plans to restrict abortion access, limit IVF and contraception, and increase surveillance of women's reproductive health.
 * **The Fate of Ukraine:** An examination of the likely consequences of a second Trump term for Ukraine, based on the evidence from Project 2025 and Agenda 47, suggesting a potential abandonment of U.S. support and a Russian victory.
 * **Access to Source Documents:**  Direct links to the full PDFs of Project 2025's "Mandate for Leadership," Agenda 47, and "The People's Guide to Project 2025," as well as individual chapters and sections for easy reference and further research.